MirkovicDejan/Ecommerce/README.md

 Writen are also .js files specific for this application for additional funcinalities and interactions for Frontend.

 The application is for now a demo version and is open source available for further research and customization.

+If you want to see how the application works, watch this video: https://youtu.be/bGGBleqHQbM